<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=778106407265440&amp;ev=PageView&amp;noscript=1">

 Investment managers, on the other hand, are required to act as a “fiduciary.”
 This means they legally must act in the best interests of the client with “undivided loyalty.”
 If an advisor is not providing the right guidance to a client, the client can hold them legally responsible for poor investment advice.

 Both brokers and investment managers are licensed professionals who have a place in the investing landscape.
 Depending on your investment needs, either option can deliver the desired results.
-The best way to ensure you’re working with the right financial professional is to partner with a trust company that can help you determine whether an investment manager or broker is best to work with for reaching your financial goals.
+At Caldwell Trust, we can help you determine whether an investment manager or broker is best to work with.
+Contact us today to start reaching your financial goals.